Cow4bunga/OS/README.md

 # OS
 BSU labs

 Windows libraries (both general and powershell) are located in L1.

 Linux libraries are in l1.2.

 Channel, multithreading(general, windows and linux) are located in L2.

-Processes and pipes are located in L4.
+Processes are located in L3.

+Pipes are in L4.